-Press the RDS control.
-Use the SEL control to select ON or OFF to enable or disable the feature.
-With the RDS activated, press the SEL control to scroll through the following selections:
+Press and hold the control for five seconds to turn the feature on or off.
+Press the control to scroll through the following selections:

 Traffic

 - Press the RDS control until TRAFFIC is displayed. - Use the SEL control to select ON or OFF.
 With the feature on, use the SEEK or SCAN control to find a radio station broadcasting a traffic report (if it is broadcasting RDS data).